2019 Prince Edward station attack: Timeline

 According to the police, two arrested suspects, aged 33 and 13, were formally charged for "possession of offensive or lethal weapons".
 Their cases were mentioned in the court for the first time on 2 September.
 The second mention of their cases were queued in November.
 62 people were under bail as of 1 November.
 Another teen, aged 15, was released in October without charges.
-The court had refused the application of his protective order by the police.
+The court refused his application for a protective order.

 Aftermath

 The Hong Kong Fire Services Department's preliminary initial records had changed from 10 to 7 injured.

 On 6 September 2019, several sit-in protests were reported in September wherein protesters demanded MTR to release the footage of the closed-circuit television and were "calling on police to apologise for excessive violence".
 One of the exits of the MTR station became an unofficial memorial wall with flowers and messages.
 Despite attempts to destroy the memorial by other residents, flowers and messages were re-built by the protesters.

 On 31 October, another protest was held near the station to mark the two month commemoration of the incident.
 However, the protest, which did not have a permit from the police, resulted in a clash between protesters and the police, with at least three people injured and least one protester arrested.
 It was also reported that the protesters had vandalised traffic lights and the exits of Mong Kok MTR station, as well as starting a fire on nearby Nathan Road.

 One of the teens who was injured by the police filed a civil lawsuit against the Hong Kong Police Force, alleging that the attacks against him constituted assault and he was therefore entitled to damages.

 On 10 November 2021, a male student of the Hong Kong Academy of Performing Arts pleaded guilty at the District Court to the rioting charges of damaging station property, and threatening passers-by with a cane.
 Justice Douglas Yau said that Wan was a "frontline offender" and "wantonly vandalised" the station's control room.
 The starting point for sentencing was four years.
 With consideration of Wan's guilty plea, the sentence handed out was 40 months.